j3xugit/RaptorX-3DModeling/README.md

 The input can be a protein sequence in FASTA format (ending with .fasta or .seq) or an MSA file in a3m format (ending with .a3m).
 In the input file, an amino acid shall be represented by a capital letter instead of a 3-letter code.

-NOTE that before running RaptorXFolder.sh, please make sure the environmental variable CUDA_ROOT and those in RaptorX-3DModeling/raptorx-external.sh is correctly set.
+NOTE that to run RaptorXFolder.sh, you just need to make sure that the environmental variable CUDA_ROOT and those in RaptorX-3DModeling/raptorx-external.sh are correctly set.
-However, before explicitly running any other shell scripts or python code, you will need to set and export all needed environmental variables described in the below section "setup and export of environment variables".
+However, to explicitly run any other shell scripts or code, you will need to set and export all needed environmental variables described in the below section "setup and export of environment variables".

 Running RaptorXFolder.sh (and other shell scripts in this package) without any arguments will show its help information.
 Below are some scenarios.